Integrate Using Cursor / Claude Code (MCP Server)

 Claude Desktop

 Claude uses a static configuration for MCP servers.
-Because Claude does not support interactive credential prompts, you must provide your Base64-encoded credentials directly in the server configuration.
+Because Claude does not support interactive credential prompts, you must provide your MCP Server Key directly in the server configuration.

 Prerequisites